Pro Se Parties

 Law Clerk and Extern Hiring

 Judge Hernández hires one law clerk each year to serve a two-year term.
-To apply, submit cover letter, resume, law school transcript (unofficial is fine), writing sample (no more than five pages; excerpts are fine), and two letters of recommendation to the Chambers address.
+To apply, submit cover letter, resume, law school transcript (unofficial is fine), writing sample (no more than five pages double-spaced; excerpts are fine), and two letters of recommendation to the Chambers address.
 Applications (hard copy only) must be received between February 15 and April 15.

 - Mobile devices must be turned off before entering the courtroom.